18 Apr Dicò

 After returning to Rome, he fully immersed himself in experimenting with new techniques and materials, and in doing so he developed what would become his signature style from moment on: the combustion of Plexi-glas.
 A regenerative synthesis that allows him to breathe new life and new meaning into contemporary legends.

 The collaboration with Cà D’Oro continued, and in 2013 he took part in another large group show, Homage to Verdi, for the bicentenary of the great composer’s birth.
 The exhibition was organized by Petrecca and Porcella for two venues, Rome’s Auditorium Conciliazione and Miami’s Galleria Cà D’Oro.
 DICÒ was the only artist display four works in the exhibition.
 He exhibited four portraits on black backgrounds with burnt edges, depicting Giuseppe Verdi, Pavarotti, Maria Callas and Riccardo Muti.
 He then exhibited in the Close-Up of Rome show in the historic venue of the Galleria Cà D’Oro in Piazza di Spagna.
-He was joined by Sigfrido Oliva and Barbara Bouchet, and it was in this exhibition that his paintings began to no longer portray just a person, but also a city or a symbolic monument – always legendary, of course.
+The artist was joined by Sigfrido Oliva and Barbara Bouchet, and it was in this exhibition that his paintings began to no longer portray just a person, but also a city or a symbolic monument – always legendary, of course.
 Starting with the Colosseum which he exhibited in this show, he continued with the skyline of New York during the tragic explosion of the Twin Towers, and finally his large depictions of Eiffel Tower embellished with neon, iron logs and other waste materials.

 DICÒ participated in exhibitions at the Macro Museum of Contemporary Art in Testaccio, at the Crocetti Museum, and at the MDM Museum of Contemporary Art in Porto Cervo.
 In the interim, Teo Mammucari – a television host, old friend, and one of his first supporters – introduced him to a number of media and sports figures.